luop90/overdrive-searcher/READEME.md

 # Overdrive Searcher
 A simple python script to search all overdrive libraries you specify.

 Currently will only do audiobooks, since that's the only thing I use it for.
+Feel free to edit lines `30`, `51`, and `53` to change this behavior.

 ## To Use
 1. Clone the repo